SAP-samples/btp-end-to-end-scenario-use-cases/build-code/document/create-full-stack-project.md

+# Prerequisites

+1. You will need to create Cloud Foundry space in SAP BTP Cockpit, which is required for deploying the developed application to Cloud Foundry Runtime.
+Follow [Create Space in SAP BTP](./create-space.md).

 # Create a Full-Stack Application

 This section explains how to access the SAP Build lobby and create a full-stack application using SAP Build Code.